SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/08_CPP_Course.md

 "Move constructor" and "move assignment" are added to the language with the addition of "**move semantic**" (after C++11). #Cpp11

+A special member function can be in three different status.
+These statuses are:
+- Implicitly declared
+- User declared
+- Not declared
 ## Implicitly Declared Special Member Functions
 Special member functions can be "**implicitly declared**".
 This means the compiler writes them if we don't write one.
 ```cpp